juanuranidev/Nextec/README.md

 # Techno Store
-Electronic store made with ReactJS, SASS and Firebase for the final project of the ReactJS course at CoderHouse.<br>
+Electronic store made with ReactJS, SASS and Firebase for the final project of the ReactJS course at CoderHouse.

 # Demo
 https://tiendaelectronica.netlify.app/<br>